 These rare events were reported mostly after the second dose and in young adults and adolescents.
 They were also reported more commonly in males.
 Most cases were mild and got better with treatment.
+Research is still being done to find out more about the risk of these events after a third dose or a booster dose.

-The Moderna vaccine may have a higher risk of these events than the Pfizer-BioNTech vaccine, especially for those age 12 to 29 years.
+The Moderna vaccine may have a higher risk of these events than the Pfizer-BioNTech vaccine, especially for those age 12 to 29 years getting their primary series.
 Because the Moderna vaccine was only recently approved for use in 12 to 17 year olds, there is more to learn about these risks for this age group after getting the Moderna vaccine.

-It is best for those age 12 to 29 years to get the Pfizer-BioNTech vaccine.
+It is best for those age 12 to 29 years to get the Pfizer-BioNTech vaccine for their primary series.
 It has a lower risk of myocarditis and pericarditis in that age group.